What is Sales and Marketing Alignment?

 We know that a lack of sales and marketing alignment results in a lot of finger-pointing.
 We also know this disconnect between the two teams can seriously impact a company’s sales numbers.

-Often the company itself cannot see the forest for the trees — they’re so used to doing things a certain way and they don’t expect much of an alignment between the two teams.
+When it comes to sales and marketing, often the company itself cannot see the forest for the trees — they’re so used to doing things a certain way, and they don’t expect much of an alignment between the two teams.
 Often it takes a third party to point out the problems and put a solution in place.
 I especially see this in most distribution companies.

 Chances are, this is a situation with which you are intimately familiar.
 If so, it’s time to get it turned around.
 Here’s how: